 12. Rose Garden

-A well-maintained botanical garden and floriculture centre, the Rose Garden is a wonderful place to visit in Munnar.
-From Attukad Waterfalls it is roughly 25 minutes drive to Rose Garden.
+A well-maintained botanical garden and floriculture center, the Rose Garden is a wonderful place to visit in Munnar.
+From the Attukad Waterfalls, it is about 25 minutes drive to the Rose Garden.

 Contrary to its name there are a wide variety of other plants and rare flowers.
 All the specimens on display are properly labelled for identification.